Philippine Football Federation: Araneta era

 The PFF was given the right to hold AFC ‘A’ and AFC ‘B’ Diploma Courses in the Philippines by the Asian Football Confederation starting 2019.
 The federation launched its first esports tournament, the PFF eTrophy which featured the video game title FIFA 21 in 2021.

-In July 30, 2022, the groundbreaking ceremony for the new PPF headquarters in Carmona took place.
+On 30 July 2022, the groundbreaking ceremony for the new PFF headquarters in Carmona took place.
 In November 2022, the PFF decided to allow the expansion of its regional associations.

+Gutierrez era

+As Araneta reached the organisation’s two-term limit, the PFF held an election on 25 November 2023 to select new officials.

+John Gutierrez of Bukidnon FA was elected Araneta’s successor.

+The other candidates were Filbert Alquiros of Stallion Laguna, and Henry Sabate of Davao-South RFA.
+Gutierrez garnered 30 out of 36 votes, with the other contenders receiving three votes each.

+During the first eighteen months of Gutierrez’s term, several senior federation officials resigned.
+These include Filipinas team manager Jefferson Cheng, Pinay5 team manager Danny Moran, PMNFT coaches Albert Capellas and Tom Saintfiet, Senior National Teams Director and PMNFT manager Freddy Gonzalez, PMNFT Assistant Team Manager Mikkel Paris, and PMNFT Media Officer Jing Jamlang.